PeterChen712/EcoSortify/README.md

 <div align="center">

 **Made with 💚 for a cleaner world**
-*GleanGo - Making environmental action fun, social, and impactful*
+*Ecosortify - Making environmental action fun, social, and impactful*

 </div>